The spirit of a wee child is looking for someone.

-She hasn’t interacted with the living; just shows her presence while going to her favorite rooms.
+She hasn’t interacted with the living.
+She just shows her presence while going to her favorite rooms.

-Has appeared as a semi see-through apparition in places in the mansion; wearing a long dark jacket.
+He has appeared as a semi see-through apparition in places in the mansion, wearing a long dark jacket.

-He sees his role to protect the living in his home.
+He sees his role as protecting the living in his home.

 Example: Activity in the Dogwood Room.